debbietanzijing/icu-mortality-prediction/README.md

 ## 3. Initial Data Exploration

+### 3.1 Initial look at the dataset

+A baseline descriptive analysis (Table 1) was generated to summarise the key demographic and clinical variables across survivors and non- survivors.
+It is useful for early identification of potential predictors, detecting data anomalies and justifying variable selection in subsequent modelling.

+Almost all variables showed statistically significant (p<0.001) differences.
+Non survivors have significantly max/ mean heart rates, elevated respiratory rates, lower blood pressure, reduced oxygen saturation and higher glucose levels.
+These findings are consistent with existing knowledge of hemodynamic instability being associated with mortality rate.
+Several variables (heart rate, respiratory rate, minimum oxygen saturaton and glucose) displayed high variances, indicating that physiology in these domains varies considerably.
+In contrast, measures such as temperature and mean oxygen saturation have relatively narrow variances.

+Although Table 1 is useful for describing baseline characteristics, the p-values provided are univariate comparisons (is there a significant difference between the two classes?).
+The p- values do not indicate if the variable is useful in a multivariate predictive model.
+Therefore, although some variables (min heart rate etc) does not have a statistically significnat p value, they may still contribute meaningfully through interactions and non- linear relationships.

 ### 3.1 Data Cleaning
 * There is a class imbalance in the dataset (11% mortality rate)
 * There are no missing values in the dataset